 Fairfax prosecution reforms that benefit criminal defendants

-Fairfax prosecution reforms addressed by Virginia criminal defense lawyer
+Fairfax prosecution reforms addressed by a Virginia criminal defense lawyer

 Criminal defendant-friendly Fairfax prosecution reforms should be replicated throughout Virginia

-Criminal defendant-friendly Fairfax prosecution reforms will show themselves to benefit society overall, which will help convince other prosecutors in Virginia and beyond to apply those reforms to the extent that they are not already doing so.
+Criminal defendant-friendly Fairfax prosecution reforms will prove beneficial to society overall, which will help convince other prosecutors in Virginia and beyond to apply those reforms to the extent they are not already doing so.
 I address some of these Fairfax reforms under the following categories.

 Diversion and deferred dispositions provide a second chance to those with no prior related convictions

-The listed Fairfax prosecution reforms include screening for possible case diversion and seek more deferred dispositions.
+The listed Fairfax prosecution reforms include screening for possible case diversion and seeking more deferred dispositions.
 The term diversion can include continuing the case generally for a later dismissal or amending a criminal charge(s) to a less serious charge.
 The term deferred disposition can be associated with Virginia Code § 19.2-298.02, which puts a Virginia criminal defendant’s feet more to the fire than with diversion, in that a judicial finding of a violation of probation terms under § 19.2-298.02 can be expected to mean being convicted for the criminal count(s) that are designated in the Va.
 Code § 19.2-298.02 court order that results from the parties’ agreement, without the option to appeal the result.
 Deferred dispositions under Va.
-Code § 19.2-298.02 require a plea, even if that plea is not guilty (and the prosecutor does not have to agree to a not guilty plea under that statute, versus a conditional guilty or no contest plea).
+Code § 19.2-298.02 requires a plea, even if it is not guilty (and the prosecutor does not have to agree to a not guilty plea under that statute, unlike a conditional guilty or no contest plea).
 Instituting a Va.
 Code § 19.2-298.02 disposition is at the choice of a judge.
 At least some judges will want a defense admission that the evidence against them — if accepted as true — is sufficient to convict.
-If the record reflects such an admission, that can counter any immigration benefits of such a disposition for non-United States citizens, and might be seen more by security clearance authorities as close to a conviction.
+If the record reflects such an admission, it can counter any immigration benefits of such a disposition for non-United States citizens and might be seen by security clearance authorities as closer to a conviction.

 Not relying on mandatory minimum sentencing for Virginia DUI and other prosecutions